 In August, the final full month of the sun-kissed season, it is vital to overindulge in the last of summer's glory– and this includes drenching your interiors in bountiful blooms that pay homage to the ambiance of this ever-changing month.
-Therefore, it is only fitting that the Cafe au Lait dahlia sits on the throne amongst the top house plants this month.
+Therefore, it is only fitting that the Cafe au Lait dahlia sits on the throne amongst the most beautiful August blooms.

 Here, the experts share their interior design tips – so you can celebrate their majesty before the month slips away.

 1. Curate a decade of Cafe au Lait dahlias